mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 We will render a log in button and a sign up link to navigate to a different page.

-The default `Button` comes with the `contained` variant and theme `primary` color.
+- The default `Button` comes with the `contained` variant and `primary` color.

-The `Box` is used to create a flexbox container so that the Typography and the Link are aligned.
+- Another typography is used to add the text which is aligned at the center via the `sx` prop.

-The `Link` renders an anchor tag which we will have to provide a `href` attribute.
+- The `Link` is rendered at the end of the typography.

 ```jsx
 // ...other imports